jazzarati/csv_piper/README.md

 They are also allowed to add errors against the row.

-Here is an example of a pre-processor that converts all values to lowercase:
+Here is an example of a pre-processor that converts all values to uppercase:
 ```ruby
 class UpCase
   def process(source, errors)